 Symptoms of overflow incontinence include:

-• The sudden release of urine.
+• An ongoing leaking or dribbling of urine, or the sudden release of urine.

 • A feeling of fullness in the bladder even after urination.